The most common cause of scope creep isn’t bad planning. It’s the wrong people in the room.

 7. Invest in Training & Skill Development

-Project managers and team leads often lack formal training in handling scope management.
+Project managers and team leads often lack formal training in handling scope management, and that gap shows up fast when a stakeholder starts pushing for additions mid-sprint.

 Investing in training ensures your team has: